How digitalization is changing the beauty industry in 2018

 The importance of digital marketing in the beauty industry

-Companies in the beauty sector perceive a significant competition for having the best product and conveying the right message to their audiences.
-Moreover, considering that the industry has been affected by the huge growth of digitalization, digital marketing has become a key tool to create long lasting relationships between brands and its consumers.
+Companies in the beauty sector compete to have best product and convey the right message to their audiences.
+Moreover, considering that the industry has been affected by the huge growth of digitalization, digital marketing has become a key tool to create long lasting relationships between brands and their consumers.
 Take a look at the main beauty sector digital trends which are taking place this year:

-Brands collaborations with influencers for social media contents and CRM still remain a key trend in the sector.
-It is not surprising that in the beauty market, influencers play a bigger role in promoting products or services on social media channels than in fashion sector.
-Influencers reactions to products exercise 44% more influence over millennials than expert comments, because the former are perceived more as “real people”.
-For example, various product launch schedules are being optimized for specific dates such as the birthday of the it-girl of the moment, which is the case of ColorPop that launched a new collection exactly on Kylie Jenner’s birthday.
+Brand collaborations with influencers for social media contents and CRM still remain a key trend in the sector.
+It is not surprising that in the beauty market, influencers play a bigger role in promoting products or services on social media channels than in the fashion sector.
+Influencer reactions to products exercise 44% more influence over millennials than expert comments, because the former are perceived more as “real people”.
+For example, various product launch schedules are being optimized for specific dates such as the birthday of the it-girl of the moment, which is the case of ColorPop, who launched a new collection exactly on Kylie Jenner’s birthday.

 2. Content Curation

 Since social networks are becoming big sources of daily life inspiration, users are getting more and more involved in tracking different platforms.
 Therefore, curated social content for a beauty brand is a necessity that helps it to be more engaged with its consumers.
 Nevertheless, companies are inviting users to upload their product photos, express their opinions and tag brands using a specific hashtag via Instagram, which indicates that the use of UGC is still a beauty brands’ common practice.
 Moreover, some big companies are also inviting consumers to use their phones in store and scan codes to read product descriptions and to see other people reviews online.